StanChart sets up financial crime committee after U.S. scrutiny extension

 The bank also appointed nine senior executives to its Financial Crime Compliance (FCC) operations, based in London, Newark, Dubai, Singapore and Johannesburg, adding to the appointment in August of John Cusack as global head of FCC.

-Standard Chartered’s shares were down 1 percent at 935 pence by 1000 GMT, underperforming a flat European bank index.
+Standard Chartered’s shares were down 1 percent at 935 pence by 0500 ET, underperforming a flat European bank index.